 By Ken Zurski

-In 1902, a Standardbred racer named Prince Alert became the first “hobbled” horse to pace a mile in under two-minutes, a benchmark that harness horses break today in nearly every race.
-But times have changed, and horses run faster today thanks to advancements in breeding and training.
+In 1902, a Standardbred racer named Prince Alert became the first “hobbled” horse to pace a mile in under two-minutes. a benchmark that more than a hundred years ago was a celebrated accomplishment.
+Today, thanks to advancements in breeding and training. harness horses break that mark every day.
 However, in Prince Alert’s time, breaking a two-minute mile was a big deal indeed.

 Also being “hobbled” didn’t mean that Prince Alert was limp or disabled.
 It meant he wore hobbles or leather straps on its legs to help maintain a smooth gait.

 Prince Alert was considered the ‘Undisputed King of Hobbled Pacers,” but wearing the straps also carried a tag in the horse’s record.
 Other horses were winning big races without “hobbles,” including one of the greatest Dan Patch, who is considered even to this day as the most popular race horse of all time.

 That’s because at the turn of the 20th century, harness racing was the country’s most popular sport and Dan Patch was its undisputed star.
 Patch captured a nation with his rags to riches story and his uncanny ability to win, a lot, wherever he went and on any number of off-surface, in the middle of nowhere, tracks.
 Where Dan Patch went, large crowds followed.
 Soon, his likeness appeared on everything from cereal to cigar boxes to washing machines.
 He was, as one writer noted, “the first celebrity endorser.”
 By default horses that ran against Patch also became news, like Prince Alert, who wore the hobbles, while Patch did not.